JohnCoene/javascript-for-r/_book/1-02-basics.md

 shinyApp(ui, server)
 ```

-From the browser, inspecting page (right click > inspect > console tab) one should see `Hello JS!` in the console which means the application correctly ran the code in the JavaScript file.
+From the browser, inspecting page (right click > inspect > console tab) one should see `Hello JS!` in the console, which means the application correctly ran the code in the JavaScript file.

 ### Htmltools {#basics-htmltools}

-The htmltools package powers much of the shiny UI, most of the tags that comprise the UI are indeed imported by shiny from htmltools.
+The htmltools package powers much of the Shiny UI, most of the tags that comprise the UI are indeed imported by Shiny from htmltools.
 For instance `shiny::actionButton` is just a light wrapper around htmltools `tags`.

 ```r
 shiny::actionButton